antmicro/cm4-baseboard-lvds-adapter/README.md

 ## Overview

-This project contains open hardware design files for an LVDS display adapter which is a bridge between Antmicro CM4 Baseboard and an LCD panel with touch interface.
+This project contains open hardware design files for an LVDS display adapter which is a bridge between Antmicro CM4 Baseboard and an LCD panel with a touchscreen interface.
 This is a reference design that can be customized for different displays.
 The PCB design files were prepared in KiCad 7.x.